Carla Bruni: Marriage to Sarkozy

 Bruni met the recently divorced French president Nicolas Sarkozy in November 2007 at a dinner party.
 After a brief romance, they married on 2 February 2008 at the Élysée Palace in Paris.
 The marriage is Bruni's first and Sarkozy's third.
 Bruni acquired French nationality by naturalization on 10 December 2008.
 She has since made contradictory statements as to whether she still holds Italian nationality, as well.
 On 28 April 2014 episode of the Ellen DeGeneres Show, she confirmed that she still holds Italian citizenship.

 Following her marriage to Sarkozy, in February 2008, Bruni continued accompanying him on state visits, including to the United Kingdom in March 2008, which created a sensation in the international press and among the public in both Britain and France.
 As First Lady, she had an office and staff at her disposal in the East wing of the Élysée Palace.

 Controversy arose on the eve of the state visit to the UK, with the publication by Christie's auction house of a nude photograph of Bruni taken during her career as a model.
 The photograph sold for $91,000.
 At the same time there was great interest in Bruni's wardrobe, which was by Christian Dior; this was seen as a diplomatic choice, since Dior is a French design house, but the wardrobe was designed by John Galliano, a British designer working for Dior.
 Another controversy was the use of a popular photo of the French President and Bruni in the print advertising of Ryanair.
 The couple was awarded damages of one Euro to Sarkozy and 60,000 Euros to Bruni by a French court due to the mocking nature of the advertisement which ran the tagline "With Ryanair, my whole family can come to my wedding." above Bruni's head.

 In December 2008, Bruni sued the makers of a bag featuring a nude shot taken during her youth.
 Clothes designer Pardon produced 10,000 of the shopping bags emblazoned with the nude photo taken in 1993, showing Bruni staring at the camera with her crossed hands covering her crotch.

 On 19 October 2011, Bruni gave birth to a daughter, Giulia, in the Clinique de la Muette, in Paris.

 Witness tampering

-On 9 July 2024, Bruni-Sarkozy was put on bail after being charged with having put pressure on a witness who accused ex-president Nicolas Sarkozy of having received illegal campaign financing from Libya.
+On 9 July 2024, Bruni-Sarkozy was put on bail after being charged with having put pressure on a witness who accused ex-president Nicolas Sarkozy of having received illegal campaign financing from Libyan dictator Colonel Muammar Gaddafi.

 In connection with the ongoing investigation into witness tampering, authorities have highlighted Carla Bruni-Sarkozy’s alleged role in facilitating communications aimed at persuading Ziad Takieddine to withdraw his statements regarding illegal campaign financing.
 Investigators reported that Bruni-Sarkozy was involved in discussions about coordinating these efforts and that her communications were scrutinized for evidence of coercion or undue influence.
 As a result, she is now under judicial supervision, which includes restrictions on contacting certain individuals involved in the case.

 She was suspected of being involved in bribing Lebanese judicial personnel.